hakoerber/rbackupd/doc/sphinx/source/config.rst

 interval subsection
 ~~~~~~~~~~~~~~~~~~~

-This section is used to specify an arbitary number of intervals in which backups
+This section is used to specify an arbitrary number of intervals in which backups
 will be created.
 Every interval is represented by a key-value-pair.
 The name of
 the key is the name of the interval, and the value is a string of a specific
 format describing the interval.
 You can specify as many intervals as you want.